-An event-based simulator breaks each request into a series of abstract and physical events: request arrival, controller think time complete, disk seek complete, read of sector N complete, and so on.
+An event-based simulator breaks each request into a series of abstract and physical events: REQUEST ARRIVAL, CONTROLLER THINK TIME COMPLETE, DISK SEEK COMPLETE, READ OF SECTOR N COMPLETE, and so on.
 Each event is associated with a time, and an event "occurs" when the simulator's clock reaches the corresponding time.
 Event occurrences are processed by simulation code that updates state and schedules subsequent events.
-For example, the "controller think time complete" event may be scheduled to occur a constant time after the "request arrival" event.
+For example, the CONTROLLER THINK TIME COMPLETE event may be scheduled to occur a constant time after the REQUEST ARRIVAL event.

 To synchronize an event-based simulation with the real world, the emulator lets the timing loop control the simulator clock advancement.
 When each event completes, the simulator engine notifies the timing loop of the next scheduled event time.
 The timing loop waits until that time arrives, then calls back into the simulator to begin processing the next event.
-If a new request arrives, a "request arrival" event is prepended to the simulator's event list with the current real-time, and the timing loop calls into the simulator immediately.
-When a "request complete" event ultimately occurs, the simulator engine notifies the storage interface.
+If a new request arrives, a REQUEST ARRIVAL event is prepended to the simulator's event list with the current wall clock time, and the timing loop calls back into the simulator immediately.
+When the REQUEST COMPLETE event ultimately occurs, the simulator engine notifies the storage interface.

 In practice, the request arrival and completion times must be skewed slightly to account for processing and communication delays.
 The arrival time of a request is adjusted backwards slightly to account for the delay in receiving the request.
 Likewise, the simulator runs slightly ahead of the real-world clock so that the storage interface will start sending completion messages early enough for them to arrive on time.
-Clearly, an additional requirement is that the simulation computations themselves be fast enough that they do not delay completion messages; the computation time for any given request must be lower than the computed service time.
+An obvious additional requirement is that the simulation computations themselves be fast enough that they do not delay completion messages; the computation time for any given request must be lower than the computed service time.